DungMinhDao/Reset1010AI_TheFutureDev/README.md

 | Nguyen Van Trinh| vantrinh2607@gmail.com | [Nguyen Van Trinh - TheFutureDev] |

 ## Problem
+  Employees are facing issues in searching for suitable courses and building individualized learning paths, as well as creating a system where employees can track their skills and career goals.

 ## Solution
+  Our solution is an integrated platform, with automatic courses suggestion and learning paths construction from a wide variety of available and trusted sources, as well as a way to track the employees’ career development path and skills needed to achieve career goals.
+  The system automatically suggests learning pathways based on existing skills, specialized skills needed to develop, and personal targets.
+And here is our demo for the AI system that we have built in the last two days

 ## AI features

 ### Main structure